 An Apex is the part of the corner in which the driver is closest to the kerb.
 Most of the time this happens on the inside of a corner, but can in rare occurrences also be on the outside.
-In this article you will find out everything you need about racing Apexes.
+In this article, you will find out everything you need about apexes in racing.

 Single, Double and Triple Apexes.

-A single apex is usually either in the middle of the corner or, it can be a late apex.
+A single apex is usually either in the middle of the corner or, it can be driven late.

 A double apex implies coming close to the kerb twice, once at the start of a corner and once and the end.

 This typically occurs at hairpins and high radius corners with more than 120° turning.

 A triple apex is a rare occurrence, I can only think of one specific example which is the Galgenkopf at the Nordschleife, the corner right before the Döttinger Höhe straight.
 This example is driven with 2 inside apexes with an outside crest in between.